Home

 DESCRIPTION

-▶️ These graphic organizers are designed to support students in making inferences using any text under study.
-As they read, students will write significant information from the text, then explain what the author is implying by "reading between the lines."
+These graphic organizers are completely differentiated and designed to support students in making inferences using any text under study.
+As they read, students are asked to write significant quotes from the text and make inferences.
+Two of the graphic organizers require students to write textual information, what they already know (Prior Knowledge), then make inferences.

-▶️ These graphic organizers can be used as a part of a larger lesson, in whole group instruction, small group instruction, and with novel groups/literature circles.
+These graphic organizers can be used in whole group instruction, small group instruction, and with novel groups/literature circles.
 These graphic organizers can also be assigned as a "Purpose for Reading" during silent reading time, classwork, or homework!
+This can also be used as part of a larger lesson!

 Other INFERENCE GRAPHIC ORGANIZER resources you might be interested in: